SajjadMb/Inklix/README.md

 # Inklix
-Inklix is a social networking android client to work with crypto tokens.
+Inklix is a social networking Android client to work with crypto tokens.